Seelengrab/spellCheck/README.md

 ```

 That being said, there's still a bunch of time left on the table somewhere.
 I'm sure there's a way to reduce those allocations and get the speed up higher.

+# What can be lerned from this?

+Not much, except that a (almost) one to one translation from norvig's original version is algorithmically only okayish.
+If we wouldn't recreate all those intermediaries, we'd be in a much better place.
+This is basically a direct translation of the original python code, so there's no magic speedup to be found here.
+Since `edits1` and `edits2` recreate everything from scratch every time they're called, the run time is just `O(big)`.
+If you want to see a fast version in action, check [this one](https://github.com/Arkoniak/NorvigsTrieSpellchecker.jl) out.
+It's very different algorithmically and is absolutely not what norvig originally intended with his challenge to himself, but it's an interesting case study nonetheless.